Speaking Formats Include:

 We speak to leaders at all levels in healthcare – physicians, physician leaders, board members, executives and clinical teams.

-Larry McEvoy, MD, and Stephen Beeson, MD, are noted thought leaders on many issues that impact physician effectiveness and organizational performance.
-Drs.
-McEvoy and Beeson can help your organization find answers through their speeches and educational sessions that address the following challenges:
+Our physician faculty are thought leaders on many issues that impact the clinician experience and improve organizational performance.
+Let us help your organization find answers with speeches designed to mobilize your team, and educational sessions that help you align countermeasures to our common challenges:

 - Physician Leadership Development